abenkhadra/llvm-pass-tutorial/README.md

 $ make
 ```
 cmake needs to find its LLVM configurations which we provide using
 `$LLVM_DIR`.
-Alternatively, you can use system-wide cmake configurations
-at `/usr/share/llvm-3.8/cmake/` if available.

-The easiest way to run the skeleton pass is using Clang which is the compiler
+Now the easiest way to run the skeleton pass is using Clang which
-front-end of the LLVM framework:
+is the compiler front-end of the LLVM framework:
 ```bash
 $ clang-3.9 -Xclang -load -Xclang build/skeleton/libSkeletonPass.* something.c$
 ```